raiechen/xcellkiller_gracell/README.md

 **Changes**:
 - **New Feature**: Added validation to reject "Lonza method" normalized data files.
-  - Files where all data columns contain the value 1.0 (normalized) will trigger an error and stop processing.
+  - Files where Column A contains the string "Normalized" (case-insensitive) will trigger an error and stop processing.
   - Ensures only raw data is analyzed.

 ### Version 0.92